New Order (Germany)

-The New Order (NO) (German Neue Ordnung) is a German neo-Nazi group recruited from both the Reichbürger movement and armed neo-Nazism.
+The New Order (NO) (German Neue Ordnung) is a German neo-Nazi group recruited from both the Reichsbürger movement and armed neo-Nazism.
 The founder and head of the group is neo-Nazi Meinolf Schönborn.
 In 2013, the federal prosecutor's office in Karlsruhe investigated members of the NO for founding a terrorist organization.

 History

 Foundation

 NO founder Meinolf Schönborn was chairman and leader of the Nationalist Front (NF), which was banned at the end of 1992 and was one of the most important cadre organizations of neo-Nazism in Germany in the 1990s.
 The reason for the ban on the NF was the establishment of a "National Task Force" (NEK), i.e. the preliminary organization of the armed struggle.
 In 1995 he was sentenced to two years and three months in prison for continuing the banned NF.
 After he had served these, he tried again and again to build up new armed neo-fasics structures.
 However, since he had lost contact with the central figures of the scene, Schönborn turned to the Reichscitizens movement, sought contact with Holocoaus denier Ursula Haverbeck and continued to hold comradeship meetings.